Gavin-Persad/predictions/plan.md

 - edit lavery cup - add players list that checks off as players go out, like cups first columns
 - egg on your face, make a way of alerting those who scored less than a player who did not enter scores.
 - chat board for players
-- add title to viewseasons
+- add title (season name) to viewseasons options view

 23. Bugs